-EdNC took part in the initiative through the Center for Innovation and Sustainability in Local Media (CISLM), located within the UNC School of Media and Journalism.
+EdNC took part in the initiative through the Center for Innovation and Sustainability in Local Media (CISLM), located within the UNC Hussman School of Journalism and Media.

-EdNC, an independent news source which covers education throughout North Carolina, knew why they wanted to expand their coverage to North Carolina’s community college system—the majority of the state’s postsecondary students enroll in the system—but Knight-Lenfest coaching showed them the how, and reminded them as they planned their “Community College Blitz” that building an audience is just as much about creating engagement as producing content.
+EdNC, an independent news source which covers education throughout North Carolina, knew why they wanted to expand their coverage to North Carolina’s community college system — the majority of the state’s postsecondary students enroll in the system — but Table Stakes coaching showed them the how, and reminded them as they planned their “Community College Blitz” that building an audience is just as much about creating engagement as producing content.

-The stories, on topics ranging from zoo and aquarium science to winemaking, could have been completed by phone calls from the office, but showing up at the colleges was just as important as writing about them, said Nation Hahn, EdNC’s chief growth officer, especially for a nascent news organization like EdNC focused on building brand identity.
+The stories, on topics ranging from zoo and aquarium science to winemaking, could have been completed by phone calls from the office, but showing up at the colleges was just as important as writing about them, said Nation Hahn, EdNC’s director of growth, especially for a nascent news organization like EdNC focused on building brand identity.